HADASKAHANA1/YOUTUBE/README.md

 ## cpp server
 11. install WSL:

     a.
 Run the following commands in the terminal:

      wsl --install

-    b. open the visual studio code, go to Extensions panel and install Remote-WSL
+    b. open the visual studio code, go to Extensions panel and install WSL

+    c. click on open the menu and choose `connect to WSL`

-    c. open the terminal un vsc (with WSL), and run:
+    d. open the terminal in vsc (with WSL), and run:

         cd serverCpp